 - Pregnant women must be particularly alert.
 Discuss the use of dyes and chemicals with your doctor.

-- Our clothing is not treated with fire retardants and therefore is not suitable for use as sleepwear!
+- Our clothing is not treated with fire retardants and is not suitable for use as sleepwear for children 12 and under!

 Check out our Safety Tools for helpful products.

-For those of you who need it, for your school or otherwise, we have available Material Safety Data Sheets (MSDS) for all of our dyes, paints and chemicals that you can download and print at your convenience.
+For those of you who need it, for your school or otherwise, we have available Safety Data Sheets (SDS) for all of our dyes, paints and chemicals that you can download and print at your convenience.
+They are written for a worst case scenario manufacturing environment.
+If you need help interpreting them, give us a call.

 If you need any further advice or information on safety that we haven't covered here, please feel free to call us at 800-542-5227 or email us at email@example.com.